tsuhina/blog_deployableml/blogposts/deployable_machine_learning_part_1_architecture/deployable_machine_learning_part_1_architecture.md

 Here's the stack and reasoning behind each choice:

 **Pandas** for data manipulation.
 The standard for ML projects in Python.
-While Polars and Spark excel at massive scale, pandas integrates seamlessly with scikit-learn and provides everything needed here.
+While Polars and Spark excel at massive scale, pandas integrates seamlessly with scikit-learn (and other major tools) and provides everything needed here.

 **Evidently** for data quality checks and drift detection.
-Provides minimal setup with excellent HTML reports.
+Provides minimal setup and produces useful HTML reports.
 I'll use it for training data quality checks and drift detection before inference.

 **scikit-learn** for machine learning.
 The gold standard for composable ML pipelines.
 Its philosophy of consistency and composability makes it elegant and scalable when used properly.